Kronprinsessegade 28: 18601900

+20th century

+Gyldendal director Peter Nansen (1861–1918) lived in the building from 1912 until his death in 1918.

 Det Hoffensbergske Etablissement, a printing business was based in the building from at least 1910 to 1950.

+Fru Trolles Vævestue, a textile manufacturer, relocated to the building in 1931.
+It had until then been located in Dronningens Tværgade.
+The associated weaving school was based at Store Kongensgade 68 from 1934.

 Architecture

 The building consists of four storeys over a high cellar.
 It is five bays wide.
 The roof has three dormers.